 “”What does a Tanzania safari cost?”
 “So how much is a safari in Tanzania?”
 These are the questions that people are always itching to ask us.
 But often they don’t.
 Because they know that asking what a Tanzania safari costs is like asking how much a house costs.
 Or how long a piece of string is!

 But in reality we ARE able to give you some guidelines.
-In a nutshell, safari prices start at around $350 per person per night.
-But we like to work on at least $400-$500 per night as we don’t like to use the large, but less expensive lodges.
-(As they can be lacking in soul!)
-However that safari price can sky-rocket all the way up to $1500 per night for the most expensive camps in Tanzania.
+In a nutshell, safari prices start at around $410 per person per night in the lowest season, including park fees but excluding flights or road transportation.
+But we suggest that you budget for at least $850-$1,000 per night.
+Larger lodges are less expensive than the tented camps we far prefer but they can be lacking in soul!
+Also, few people travel in the low season (though it can be a gamble that does pay off!).
+However, that guideline safari price can sky-rocket all the way up to $3,000 per night for the most expensive camps in Tanzania.

 So this article looks into what factors determine our safari prices.